bulbulhossenbd/CreditCardView-1/README.md

        />
 ```

-There are methods to set it on code.
+There are equivalent methods to set it on code.

-Please to clairy look the code of sample app.
+Please to clarify look the code of sample app.

 ### Open source libraries
 CreditCardView uses the following open source files: